CanyonTurtle/dvhs-devteams/docs/mech.md

 - [Calculator 1](https://canyonturtle.github.io/spacing-calc)
 - [Calculator 2 (pretty famous on VEX forums!)](http://www.dvhsrobotics.com/spacing-calculator.html)

-This example illustrates the monkeying around you have to do yourself to find the lengths precisely - but it CAN be done! the reward is perfect spacing, and no slop.
+This example illustrates some monkeying around to find the lengths precisely - it CAN be done! the reward is perfect spacing, and much less slop.

 # Aligning Made Easy

 There are several tricks you can use to easily 'line up' your build.
-This includes:
-- general tower alignment
-- joint alignment

-'Lined up' builds use the following guidelines:
+This includes the following guidelines:
 - There is an integer amount of holes connecting sets of parallel C channels.
 If you can brace together your lift and your drive with C channels running 'across' the whole side, that is the best way!
 It is simple.
 - The important joints are exact: they are either tightened with locknuts exactly centered, or they are mounted with shoulder screws.
 This ensures the spacing is exactly what you think it is! exceptions to this rule are when it's impossible to have centered spacing (like wedging a c channel between 2 other ones).

+# Make Proper Joints

--Joints that pivot ALWAYS use bearings on both sides.
-This is the ONLY way to ensure a joint will be centered around the pivot point you want.
+Firstly, joints that pivot **always** should have bearings on both parts of the joint.
+This is the **only** way to ensure a joint will be centered around the pivot point you want.
 Without bearings, you cannot center a screw.

+Secondly, the distance between the two parts of the joint should be **minimized**.
+This is a huge way to reduce slop.
+Axles and screws will bend less and the joint will take up less space.

+Thirdly, Cantilever joints must have a middle locknut or kepsnut securing the screw tightly to one of the joints.
+If you don't do this, the slop is multiplied by looseness.

+TODO insert pic.